dlopezyse/dlopezyse/README.md

-Hi! 👋 I'm **Diego**, AI Director @Moody's Local.
-I'm a *Singularity University* alumnus and *Data Science for Social Good (DSSG)* fellow working at the intersection of **Machine Learning** :robot: and industries like **Finance**, **Biotech** & **Education**.
+Hi! 👋 I'm **Diego**, AI Director @ Moody's Local.

-I'm passionate about designing and implementing solutions to solve real-world needs, and I believe AI can accelerate human development and bridge social gaps, bringing societies to a more equal state.
+I'm a Machine Learning practitioner and researcher bridging AI with Finance, Biotech, and Education.
+Alumnus of *Singularity University* and former Data Science for Social Good (DSSG) Fellow at the *German Research Centre for Artificial Intelligence (DFKI)*.
+Currently conducting AI research at Argentina's *National Technological University (UTN)*.

-Currently, I'm doing AI research at *National Technological University (UTN)* in Argentina.
+I leverage Artificial Intelligence to accelerate human development and reduce societal inequalities, designing solutions that address real-world challenges.

 See my **research**:
 - [Drug Repurposing Using Knowledge Graph Embeddings with a Focus on Vector-Borne Diseases: A Model Comparison](https://link.springer.com/chapter/10.1007/978-3-031-40942-4_8)